 Are there special rules for National Insurance?

-If you have earnings above the lower earnings limit (£120 per week or £520 per month for 2020/21/20) and below the primary threshold (£183 per week or £792 per month for 2020/21) you will not have to pay any Class 1 NIC.
-Your NIC record will be credited, however, as though you have paid Class 1 NIC.
+If you have earnings above the lower earnings limit (£123 per week or £533 per month for 2023/24) and below the primary threshold (£242 per week or £1,048 per month for 2023/24) you will not have to pay any Class 1 NIC.
+Your NIC record will be ‘credited’, however, as though you have paid Class 1 NIC.
 These are called NIC credits.
 These may earn you entitlement to contributory benefits and the state pension.

 You can find out more about this in the NIC guidance in our employment section.

 With regards to special rules about National Insurance for apprentices, you may have heard that the government cut NIC for apprentices aged under 25, since April 2016.
-This is true, however this will only apply to employer NIC for apprentices aged under 25 and up to earnings of a certain level.
-This will make it cheaper for employers to take on an apprentice – hopefully meaning they will take on more.
+This is true, however this only applies to employer NIC for apprentices aged under 25 and up to earnings of a certain level.
+This makes it cheaper for employers to take on an apprentice – hopefully meaning they will take on more.
 You can read more about it in this government notice.

 Can apprentices claim tax credits or universal credit?